 For antidepressants that cause sleepiness, be careful about doing activities that require you to be alert, such as driving a car, until you know how the medication will affect you.

 Which antidepressant is best for you depends on a number of issues, such as your symptoms and any other health conditions you may have.
 Ask your doctor and pharmacist about the most common possible side effects for your specific antidepressant and read the patient medication guide that comes with the prescription.

 Some tricyclic antidepressants are more likely to cause side effects that affect safety, such as:

 - Disorientation or confusion, particularly in older people when the dosage is too high

 - More-frequent seizures in people who have seizures

 - Drug interactions.
-When taking an antidepressant, be sure to tell your doctor about any other medications or dietary supplements you're taking.
-Some antidepressants can cause dangerous reactions when combined with certain medications or herbal remedies.
+When taking an antidepressant, tell your doctor about any other prescription or over-the-counter medications, herbs or other supplements you're taking.
+Some antidepressants can cause dangerous reactions when combined with certain medications or herbal supplements.

 - Serotonin syndrome.
-Rarely, a cyclic antidepressant can cause dangerously high levels of serotonin.
-This is known as serotonin syndrome.
-It most often occurs when two medications that raise serotonin are combined.
+Rarely, an antidepressant can cause high levels of serotonin to accumulate in your body.
+Serotonin syndrome most often occurs when two medications that raise the level of serotonin are combined.
 These include other antidepressants, certain pain or headache medications, and the herbal supplement St. John's wort.
-Signs and symptoms of serotonin syndrome include anxiety, agitation, sweating, confusion, tremors, restlessness, lack of coordination and rapid heart rate.
-Seek immediate medical attention if you have any of these symptoms.

 Most antidepressants are generally safe, but the FDA requires that all antidepressants carry black box warnings, the strictest warnings for prescriptions.
 In some cases, children, teenagers and young adults under 25 may have an increase in suicidal thoughts or behavior when taking antidepressants, especially in the first few weeks after starting or when the dose is changed.